 In a short span of five years, from 2011 to 2016, movement employees, executives, and board members allowed extremists into their organizations to guide them to see the “sexism” that they did not know existed in their organizations.
 In 2012, extremist infiltrators pressured several atheist movement leaders to condemn the many ordinary atheists who didn’t believe in the false narrative of systemic sexism in the movement, disguised as “Hate Directed at Women.”
 People like Watson and other infiltrators wore special goggles to see alleged hatred that normal people could not notice.
-The atheist movement paid the price in 2016 at the second Reason Rally, where instead of 30,000 atheists in the rain like the first Rally four years prior, we likely had only between five hundred to almost a few thousand, all because of wokeness; wokeness in the atheist movement that began with Elevatorgate.
+The atheist movement paid the price in 2016 at the second Reason Rally, where instead of 30,000 atheists in the rain like the first Rally four years prior, we likely had only between five hundred to almost a few thousand, all because of weakness; wokeness in the atheist movement that began with Elevatorgate.

 Unlike other organizations who tolerated such infiltration and subversion of the movement, Atheists for Liberty will not make the same mistake.
-It is because of the weakening of the movement that Atheists for Liberty exists in the first place!
+It is because of the weakening of the movement that Atheists for Liberty exist in the first place!

 Over the past eight years, I have seen:

-- Conferences, some once having numbers in the hundreds, if not thousands, dead
+- Conferences, some once having numbers in the hundreds, if not thousands, dead.

 - Some of the most horrific and superstitious belief systems defended in the name of wokeness